aliceminotto/lab_journal/lab_journal.md

 * see first point on 16/10/2015
 * create database for c's data
 * create a new repository w/ c's code and modify it in a branch to get all the inputs in an output file to be put in the database.

+PART 1:
+1. use mprotestest.py and pdt.py from modifiche/ (they save all the parameters i want for the DB)
+2. import argparse in those fies as i did in clusterV.py so that i can have just one code and give it all the parameters from command line (or launch/makefile) => create Makefile and config.mk
+3. use clusterV.py from the change_DT/ folder or change_DT_Qi (here i fixed the pickle problem with protocol=2)

+PART 2:
+1. ask carlos what are the probabilites from m5 to m8 and what are the parameters saved with them (Lth, beta1, beta2, wo, Ntot)
+2. "     "     "    "   "  parameters saved in CDATAV.p
+3. decide if i do need a database with the images.
+If so how do I solve the memory problem?
+If not, I could save CDATAV but it is huge compared to images, is it CDATAVcom enough (still more space then images btw)?
+If we decide to store this file there will be need to release the clusterV. py script to recreate the plot, so what about this?